How to make an office chair more comfortable

 While your feet are going to enjoy a quality foot rest, another area that can make your office chair feel much more comfortable is in the area where your arms go.
 If you find your arms get tired during long periods spent sitting at a desk, then a lack of or poor support from the arm rests can often be a contributory factor too.
 What's more, some standard office chairs frequently arrive with less than satisfactory arm rests as part of the basic design.

-If you’ve previously skimped on your office chair and it isn’t exactly the best in the business then another quick fix is the humble seat cushion.
+If your office chair doesn't have good support then another quick fix is the humble seat cushion.
 Investing in a variation on this theme – there are lots out there to buy, can help revitalise your seating position by offering more support and comfort, all rolled into one package.

+One look at the Amazon listings tells the story.
 Seat cushions come in an array of different styles and designs along with having a wide variety of materials in their construction.
-It’s possible to purchase memory foam cushions, or models that have been ergonomically designed to help improve your posture.
-The other bonus frequently delivered by a quality brand is that it should improve airflow around your posterior, which if you work in a hot environment can boost morale if you’re sat for long periods of time.
+Ergonomically designed memory foam cushions will help improve your posture.
+The other bonus frequently delivered by a quality brand is that it should improve airflow around your posterior, which if you work in a hot environment can add extra comfort and support when you're sat for long periods of time.

 4. Buy new wheels